Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/bsod.png" alt="">

-Based on the CPL you're operating in, you'll have the ability to read and write data in the segments of that CPL and of that of the lesser.
+Based on the CPL you're operating in, you'll have the ability to read and write data in the segments of that CPL (and of that of the lesser).

 In order to go from User Mode (CPL 3) to Kernel Mode (CPL 0), a "Call Gate" needs to be called.
-I'll shine some more light on call gates later in the post, when I talk about the flow of a function call.
+I'll shine some more light on what call gates are later in the post.

-We can get a bit of a visual by viewing the 'Performance' tab within Task Manager.
+We can get a bit of a visual of by viewing the 'Performance' tab within Task Manager.
 See the figure below for detail.

 <img src="{{ site.url }}{{ site.baseurl }}/images/task-manager-performance.png" alt="">

 As seen in the visual, we can see when the CPU is performing operations in User Mode vs Kernel Mode.
-You're able to see this graph layout by right-clicking in the graph and selecting `'Show kernel times'`.
+You're able to see this graph layout, by right-clicking in the graph and selecting `'Show kernel times'`.

 Processes
 ---
 <img src="{{ site.url }}{{ site.baseurl }}/images/process-overview.png" alt="">

 Processes are management containers for threads to execute code.
 To start, there's a misconception that a "process is running".
-This is an inaccurate statement.
-A process is never "running".
+This is an inaccurate statement as process is never "running".
 A process is simply a container (or manager) for providing resources to execute calls.
 Threads are what's actually "running" or executing code, not processes.
-A process consists of the following:
+Referring to the image above, a process consists of the following:
 - A private virtual address space
 - An executable program containing data that can be executed
 - A table of handles referencing kernel objects